 No, it wasn’t from misalignment of the mold halves since this mold doesn’t have “halves.”
 It’s because of this:

 That, ladies, gentleman, and children of all ages, is a bubble.
 It’s a damned big bubble.
 I sat there for a while trying to figure out how I got a bubble.
 The best I can come up with is that due to some idiot (me) putting in far too much hardener, the rubber set up in the vacuum chamber before that damned big bubble could migrate to the surface where it would pop.
 But that doesn’t explain why it’s a bubble under pressure.
 And it’s obviously pressurized, otherwise it wouldn’t bulge like that.
 That bubble wasn’t there when I broke down the mold box.
 That bubble wasn’t there when I filled the mold with resin.
 And that bubble should have collapsed when I put the mold/resin into the pressure pot and left it there for 24 hours under 55 psi, either.
 But there the bubble stayed and, for some reason, expanded.
 How the intercourse it did that I still have no idea…and I have less on an idea as to why it did that on both sides.

 I took a sharp knife and cut a hole into the bubble to allow the (mysterious) pressure to escape and tried another resin pour to see if I could pull a useful casting out of this mystery mold…and I did.

 The flaps required EXTENSIVE reworking to both fit and droop the way I want them to.
-The reason there’s no pictures here is because some idiot (me again) forgot to take pictures of that TEDIOUS AND DRAWN OUT PROCESS.
+The reason there are no pictures here is that some idiot (me again) forgot to take pictures of that TEDIOUS AND DRAWN OUT PROCESS.
 I spent the second half of last month figuring out why the flaps didn’t fit or droop properly, which is why this post is going to be so short.